ioccc-src/winner/1984/anonymous/README.md

 promised to protect their identity.
 I will say that the author of this program has a well known connection with the C programming language.

-This program is a unique variation on the age old "Hello, world" program.
+This program is a unique variation on the age old "hello, world!" program.
 What reads like a read may be written like a write!

 In 2005 someone by the name of Thomas Scovell got a tattoo of this entry.
 See his [web